Puerto Rico is a Caribbean paradise that attracts visitors from all around the world.

 12. Puerto Ricans are a Mix of Races

 Puerto Ricans include a mix of Taino, Spanish, African, and American races.
-Puerto Rico is filled with diversity, which you can see not only in the people, but also in their music, their food, and their customs.
+Puerto Rico is filled with diversity, which you can see not only in the people, but also in their music, their local food, and their customs.

 13. The Island Has a Hurricane Season